 The website will remain active for the time being as we will continue to sell Tintin and some of our artists’ work online.
 It’s a Process!

+We’re looking for an enthusiastic and energetic sales associate to join our tight-knit staff!
 Must be friendly, reliable, responsible and like art.
 A knowledge of craft processes is a plus, as is customer service experience and an interest in learning about small business.
 All personnel contribute to a pleasant customer experience by keeping the store clean and bright, well-stocked and welcoming.
 Duties include gift wrapping, assisting customers, cleaning, re-stocking and more!
+Candidates must be professional in appearance and demeanor, and be available some evenings and weekend days.
+IF YOU, OR SOMEONE YOU KNOW, IS INTERESTED, PLEASE COME IN TO DROP OFF A RESUME AND FILL OUT AN APPLICATION!